sijiafan/academic_personal_website/content/authors/admin/_index.md

 ---
 Welcome to my website!
 I am a Ph.D. student in Applied Economics and Management with a concentration in Finance at S.C.
 Johnson College of Business, Cornell University.

-My research interests are climate and environmental finance, sustainable investing, and financial disclosure.
+My research interests are climate and environmental finance, corporate finance, and financial disclosure.

 I will be on the job market in Fall 2025 and Spring 2026.